aristanetworks/avd-workshops/workshops/jinja-yaml.md

 `network:` This filter will calculate the network ID of a given prefix.

-`netmask:` This filter will expand out the subnet mask from /yy notation.
+`netmask:` This filter will generate the subnet mask from /yy prefix/CIDR notation.

 `broadcast:` This filter will calculate the broadcast address of a given prefix.